For young people

 How Childline can help you

-Childline is there to help anyone under 19 in the UK with any issue they’re going through.
+Childline is there to help anyone up to their 19th birthday in the UK with any issue they’re going through.
 Whether it’s something big or small, there are trained counsellors ready to support you.

 Childline is free, confidential and available any time, day or night.
-You can talk;
+You can talk - during COVID19 crisis 9am - midnight on 121 chat and on the phone

 - by calling 0800 1111